camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 - Customization of the generated error based on the error content returned by the final core service should be contemplated.
 - Latency should be minimized in its management.

-> _NOTE: When standardized AuthN/AuthZ flows are used, please refer to [10.2 Security Implementation](#102-security-implementation) and [11.6 Security Definition](#116-security-definition), the format and content of Error Response for those procedures SHALL follow the guidelines of those standards.
+NOTE: When standardized AuthN/AuthZ flows are used, please refer to [6.2.
+Security definition](#62-security-definition), the format and content of Error Response for those procedures SHALL follow the guidelines of those standards.

 ### 3.1.
 Standardized use of CAMARA error responses